ma496/EasyForNet/README.md

 - **JWT Authentication & Refresh Tokens** – Secure authentication with built-in refresh token handling.
 - **Permissions-Based Authorization** – Fine-grained access control using flexible permissions, ensuring users can only perform authorized actions.
 - **Role & Permission Management** – Define roles and assign permissions dynamically through frontend.
 - **User Management** – Includes endpoints and pages for user CRUD operations, changing passwords, and handling forgotten/reset passwords.
-- **Rapid CRUD Endpoints** – Use the `dotnet efn crud` command to generate fully authorized CRUD endpoints with permissions in one step, maintaining consistency and speeding up development.
-- **Rapid RTK Query Endpoints** – Use the `dotnet efn rtk` command to generate fully authorized RTK Query endpoints in one step, maintaining consistency and speeding up development.
-- **Custom Endpoint Creation** – Generate individual endpoints as needed while following a structured convention.
 - **Localization** – Support multiple languages.
 - **Self-Hosted Background Email Service** – Send emails directly from your own server without relying on third-party services.
 - **Automatic Token Cleanup Jobs**
   - `delete-expired-auth-tokens` – A recurring job that runs once per day to remove expired authentication tokens.
 The schedule can be customized.
   - `delete-expired-tokens` – A recurring job that runs once per day to remove expired tokens used for the "Forgot Password" functionality.
+The schedule can be customized.
+  - `delete-unused-files` – A recurring job that runs once per day to remove unused files.
 The schedule can be customized.

 ## Custom Development